funwithpuzzles/docs/Windows-Build-and-Distribution-Guide.md

 - Web browsers
 - Windows portable distribution
 - Microsoft Store
--The working js widget can be found at https://www.funwithpuzzles.com/p/daily-challenge.html -The Windows App can be download from Microsoft App Store as below https://apps.microsoft.com/detail/9nrvh669bl1r
+- The working js widget can be found at https://www.funwithpuzzles.com/p/daily-challenge.html
+- The Windows App can be download from Microsoft App Store as below https://apps.microsoft.com/detail/9nrvh669bl1r
 ---